Melb-Uni/SP-REDBACK-BACKEND/readme.md

 ### Version 1 (September 19th, 2021)

 2021.9.6
-- Fixed the SSLError
+- Fix the SSLError

 2021.9.9
 - Update the code of Jira process part and get three new metric data
-- Get the summary of Jira issue in the individual contribution
+- Obtain the summary of Jira issue in the individual contribution

 2021.9.15
-- Fixed one bug on obtaining histogram data of Jira
+- Fix one bug on obtaining histogram data of Jira
-- Fixed Jira API bugs
+- Fix Jira API bugs

 2021.9.19
 - Create a new release, comp90082_2021_s2_sp_v1.